 Best Emerging Writers Anthology: April 1 – June 2, 2024

 Who says 13 has to be unlucky?
 Every year, The Masters Review has opened submissions to produce our anthology, a print collection of ten stories and essays by emerging writers around the world.
-For our thirteenth year, we’re taking our favorite project to new heights: The Best Emerging Writers Anthology will showcase a collection of ten writers who are bound for great things, as chosen from a shortlist of thirty writers by our guest judge, Gina Chung, author Sea Change and Green Frog, who will also write an introduction for the collection.
+For our thirteenth year, we’re taking our favorite project to new heights: The Best Emerging Writers Anthology will showcase a collection of ten writers who are bound for great things, as chosen from a shortlist of thirty writers by our guest judge, Gina Chung, author of Sea Change and Green Frog, who will also write an introduction for the collection.
 Each of our ten winners will receive a $700 award and a print copy of the book.

 And—for the first time ever, our anthology will be published both in print and online.
 Our anthology has been at the heart of our mission to provide a platform to emerging writers since day one, and we’re excited to bring this project to our revamped website.
 Think you’ve got what it takes to be named a Best Emerging Writer?
 Submissions will open April 1 and close June 2, 2024.
 As always, we don’t have any preferences topically or in terms of style.
 We’re simply looking for the Best.